 The request for qualifications process is common to the government sector.
 Most RFQs issued are for projects involving construction management, architecture, engineering and other professional services.

 In most cases, this process precedes an RFP, but not always.
-Procurement professionals may use the RFQ in three different ways.
+Procurement professionals may issue the RFQ in three different ways.

 1. Vendor selection for an upcoming, identified request for proposal